sbb-design-systems/lyne-components/src/components/form-field/form-field/readme.md

 It is possible to add content as a prefix or suffix in a `sbb-form-field`.
 This can be done via the `prefix` and `suffix` slots.

-Some components, like the [sbb-form-field-clear](/docs/components-sbb-form-field-sbb-form-field-clear--docs) or the [sbb-slider](/docs/components-sbb-slider--docs), when used within the form field, will automatically occupy one or both of these slots.
-Please refer to their documentation for more details.

 ```html
 <sbb-form-field label="Example">
   <sbb-icon slot="prefix" name="pie-small"></sbb-icon>